Custom ERP Software Development: Guide for Businesses

 What we can learn from this case is that if you don’t get your employees to use ERP software by making it useful for them, there won’t be any reason for you to develop it.
 Makes sense, doesn’t it?

 # 3: Optimize current processes 😃

 Same thing with ERP software implementation.
-If the manual processes that are to be automated don’t work properly at their core, the automation won’t fix it.
+If the manual processes that are to be automated don’t work properly at their core, automation won’t fix it.
 More likely, it’ll make things worse.

-To automate something with help of ERP, you first have to show the system how you want it to happen.
+To automate something with the help of ERP, you first have to show the system how you want it to happen.
 Thus, if you aren’t able to do so, the system won’t be either.

 So, if you know that something isn’t organized well enough, think about enhancing it before the system implementation.

 There’s a great example that gives us a lesson on why current processes should be optimized before ERP implementation.